BiswaCoding/weather.py/README.md

 # weather.py
-This ia my first ever project which i did in 40 min.
+This is my first ever project which i did in 40 min.